Raining-Sunshine/Spore/README.md

-#openi9ng a preview window for HQ camera. -t 0 means nonstop. tuning file is configuration of lens. focus is printed at the top of the windoes.
+#opening a preview window for HQ camera. -t 0 means nonstop. tuning file is configuration of lens. focus is printed at the top of the windoes.

 rpicam-hello -t 0 --tuning-file /usr/share/libcamera/ipa/rpi/pisp/imx477.json --info-text "%focus"